wp-plugins/flexible-captcha/readme.txt

 == Changelog ==

+= 1.2 =
+Moved the settings page under the settings item in the admin menu.
+Added error message to the settings page if the GD library is not installed.

 = 1.1 =
 Fixed a bug that wouldn't allow multiple captchas on the same page.
 Fixed the captcha purge to ensure the same timezone is used as the insert.